Thank you for taking the time to visit our site. We hope it helps you to learn something about The Royal Arch and that you may wish to find out more.

 It varies from Chapter to Chapter, but as Chapters meet only three or four times a year, it is generally more modest than the cost of Craft Masonry.
 On entry there is an exaltation fee to pay and regalia to buy.
 Each member pays an annual subscription to cover the cost of administration, and it is usual, but not compulsory, to dine after each meeting.
 Collections for charitable causes are a regular feature, but members contribute only what they can afford without detriment to themselves or other responsibilities.

 If you are interested in Royal Arch Masonry, and would like to find out more, we would like to hear from you.
 We would also like to hear from Freemasons who wish to become members.
-Please feel free to contact our Provincial Grand Scribe E by email, or Telephone: 01564 777578 and we will pass on your details to the Scribe of the Chapter nearest to your home.
+Please feel free to contact our Provincial Grand Scribe E by email at: email@example.com, or Telephone: 0121 270 4100 and we will pass on your details to the Scribe of the Chapter nearest to your home.
 You may also obtain help and information from Royal Arch representatives in Lodges, or by calling at our headquarters at 2 Stirling Road, Edgbaston, Birmingham, B16 9SB.